 When switching from Mixpanel to any alternative, consider:

 Data Migration: Most tools allow you to export Mixpanel data and import historical events.
-Check for migration guides and tools.
+Check for migration guides — we have a dedicated migrate from Mixpanel guide for OpenPanel.

 SDK Compatibility: Review your current Mixpanel implementation and plan for code changes.
-Many alternatives offer similar APIs to ease transition.
+OpenPanel supports Next.js, React, Vue, Python, and many more frameworks.

 Team Training: Budget time for your team to learn the new tool.
 Simpler alternatives like OpenPanel require less training than complex platforms like PostHog.